snowdj/pixyll/_posts/2016-08-07-another-note.md

 ---
 layout:     post
+title:      Pixyll in Action is great
+date:       2016-08-05 12:31:19
+summary:    See what the different elements looks like.
+Your markdown has never looked better.
+I promise.
+categories: jekyll pixyll
+---

+There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.

 title:      Another notes from my learning process
-date:       2016-08-07

 summary:    Finally I got a simple theme for jekyll: Pixyll.
-categories: jekyll pixyll
----

 # Another notes from my learning process